-• IEP Parameter Updates (ER23-1588)
+IEP Parameter Updates (ER23-1588)

 On April 7, 2023, ISO-NE and NEPOOL filed proposed revisions to Appendix K to Market Rule 1 to update certain parameters within the Inventoried Energy Program ("IEP Parameter Updates").
 Specifically, the IEP Parameter Updates (i) move from a fixed rate to an indexed rate, which provides for automatic adjustments to account for changes in gas markets prior to each winter period, (ii) include modifications to natural gas contracting requirements to align the IEP more closely with common industry and commercial practices and the nature of firm pipeline service available in New England; and (iii) included changes to provide clarity and improve the administration of the IEP.
 A June 6, 2023 effective date was requested.
 The IEP Parameter Updates were supported by the Participants Committee at its April 6, 2023 meeting.
 Comments on the IEP Parameter Updates were due by April 28, 2023.
-Comments supporting the Updates were filed by Indicated Suppliers.55 Consumer Advocates56 and Sierra Club/CLF/UCS protested the Updates (challenging the costs and basis for the IEP as updated).
-Doc-less motions to intervene only were filed by Calpine, Constellation, Eversource, National Grid, Public Systems,57 and the MA DPU.
-This matter is pending before the FERC.
-If you have any questions concerning this proceeding, please contact Rosendo Garza (860-275-0660; rgarza@daypitney.com).
+Comments supporting the Updates were filed by Indicated Suppliers.
+Consumer Advocates and Sierra Club/CLF/UCS protested the Updates (challenging the costs and basis for the IEP as updated).
+Doc-less motions to intervene only were filed by Calpine, Constellation, Eversource, National Grid, Public Systems, 73 the MA DPU, and Public Citizen (following the Deficiency Letter response).
+On May 12, Senator Blumenthal (D-CT) filed a response to the IEP Parameter Updates encouraging the FERC to thoroughly review the justification and indexing formulas when assessing if the proposal is just and reasonable.
+On May 15, both NEPOOL and ISO-NE filed answers to the protests, noting that the costs and basis for updates are reasonable and were supported by NEPOOL Participants through the stakeholder process.
+On May 26, Consumer Advocates and Sierra Club/CLF/UCS filed answers to ISO-NE and NEPOOL's May 15 answers.